jaadcode/13-CSS-basics/README.md

 There are 16 topics I want you to learn.

 But worry not !
-We have 7 days to tackle this.
+We have all this week to tackle this.

 With some topics there are exercises in order to consolidate what you learned.